Let’s talk about writing a project description.

 - It’s way better to list several, smaller projects than one huge.
 Also, don’t go overboard with listing the projects 一 up to 10 of them is more than enough.

 - Include recent projects you’ve completed.
 Be sure to remember that clients don’t have the time to browse through the projects you did 10 years ago.
 They are not interested in how your style evolved!
 They want to see your current design style, and how well you adjusted to clients’ needs.
-The only exception to this rule is if you have an old project you are REALLY proud of, and it’s super important for your career.
+The only exception to this rule is if you have an old project you are REALLY proud of.

-- If you want to show a bit about your background, you can include your first project (illustration, product design, whatever) on the About page, mentioning your age and the idea behind it.
+- If you want to show a bit about your background, you can include your first project on the About page.
+You can mention your age and the idea behind it.
 We bet potential clients would find it adorable!

 - Define featured images of your projects.
 Some online portfolios have the same cover photos placed on each project; some of them don’t.
-We’ll leave it up to you to decide what you want to do with these images (based on the design of your website, of course).
+We’ll leave it up to you to decide what you want to do with these images.

 - Be sure to separate your projects into categories, so clients don’t have trouble finding the ones that are beneficial for them.
 For example, if you have done several projects for different industries (two projects for Nike and Puma, one for Pixar and Disney, three for tech startups), you can separate the projects according to the industry they belong in.